Steven Pearl

-Steven Pearl (born September 14, 1987) is an American college basketball coach who is the head men's basketball coach at Auburn.
+Steven Richard Pearl (born September 14, 1987) is an American college basketball coach who is currently the head men's basketball coach at Auburn.

 Early life and playing career

 Pearl is the son of former Auburn head basketball coach Bruce Pearl.
 He initially attended Nicolet High School in Glendale, Wisconsin while his father was the head coach of the Milwaukee Panthers and transferred to West High School in Knoxville, Tennessee before his senior year.
 He was named first team All-State after averaging 21.3 points, 8.8 rebounds, and 2.6 assists per game during his senior year.

 Pearl played for his father at Tennessee.
 He played in 101 games for the Volunteers over four seasons after redshirting his true freshman season.
 After graduation, Pearl worked as a medical sales representative at Stryker Corporation for three years.

 Coaching career

+Assistant coach (2014–2025)

 Pearl left Stryker in 2014 to join his father's staff at Auburn as an assistant strength and conditioning coach and served as the Tigers' director of basketball operations from 2015 to 2017.
 Pearl was promoted to an on-court assistant position in 2017.

+On December 14, 2021, Pearl served as acting head coach for a game against North Alabama while his father was concluding a two-game NCAA suspension.
+The Tigers won by a score of 70–44, giving the younger Pearl his first victory as a collegiate head coach.

-Pearl was promoted to associate head coach and given responsibility of coordinating the Tigers' defense in 2023.
-In September 2025, Pearl took over as head coach following his father's retirement.
+In August 2023, Pearl was promoted to associate head coach and given the responsibility of coordinating the Tigers' defense.
+With Pearl as defensive coordinator, Auburn finished both the 2023–24 and 2024–25 seasons ranked in the top 10 nationally for adjusted defensive efficiency, according to college basketball analytics website KenPom.
+These defensive metrics contributed to Auburn winning the 2024 SEC tournament, the 2025 SEC regular season championship, and the 2025 NCAA Tournament South Regional Final.